NO IDENTITY.NO BOUNDARIES.NO KILL SWITCH.

 CREDENTIAL SPRAWL

-A single AI agent has access to 37 API keys, none of which expire for 90 days.
+One agent, 37 API keys, none expiring for 90 days.
 It was created for a one-hour task three months ago.

 INVISIBLE DELEGATION